 Just on the outskirts of downtown stands an unusually-stunning piece of Victorian-era architecture.
-This intricate mansion was built by several members of a local spiritual society in 1887 for famous musician and author Jesse Shepard.
+This intricate mansion known as the Villa Montezuma was built by several members of a local spiritual society in 1887 for famous musician and author Jesse Shepard.
 Shepard was a worldly composer, known for giving elaborate performances, oftentimes for royalty.
 He was quite the eccentric, rumored to have held seances in his home in order to channel famous composers, musicians and even Egyptian spirits.

 The house is filled with stained glass windows, gargoyles, and towers and has five unique tile-faced fireplaces.
 Shepherd also had a tower room on the south side capped by an Arabesque dome which he used for his study.
 The music room dominated the entire east side of the first floor of the house and included an attached conservatory.

 The master and guest bedrooms were all located on the first floor while the second floor was mostly used as a museum housing Shepherd's prized possessions and gifts that he had received from European nobility.
 A kitchen and servants areas were located below the first floor.
 Each room had its own unique feel and often color scheme.
 Additionally there were rumors of secret passages running throughout the house as well as concealed spaces behind some of the ornate fireplaces.

 Due to his connections, the Villa Montezuma became an instant hit with spiritualists in the community.
 Shepard would hold seances and recitals in his home believing that he had the great ability to channel powerful spirits of the past.
 People would say that it sounded like a whole orchestra was playing when he performed despite there only being one person.

 It is said that he could play the Grand Egyptian March using only his voice and piano.
 He would tell people that he communicated with the spirits of Beethoven, Mozart, Shakespeare, Chopin and Julius Caesar during his seances.